chaosim/peasy/README.md

 Var, vars, Dummy, dummy variables are used to construct logic variables.
 UObject, uobject, UArray, uarray, Cons, cons, unifiable can contain logical variables and unify correctly.

-### 0.3.0 new features
+### what's new in 0.3.0
 * new class-based API
 * samples: arithmatic, arithmatic2, dsl
 * rewrite readme.md
 * added readme[cn].md
 * grunt work flow
 * reorganize folders, separate coffee and js folder.

-### the origin of peasy items
+### the origin of peasy project
-Peasy project is based on the next-generation programming language project I make in dao(python language) and daonode(coffeescript/javascript implementation).
+Peasy project is based on the next-generation programming language project I make in dao(python) and daonode(coffeescript/javascript).
 Dao project achieved a natural combination of logic programming paradigm and functional programming paradigm, and fit prolog and lisp language perfectly, and which also includes a built-in parser.
 Logical variable can be the parameter in the rule of dao or daonode.
-When the rule of parser can have logic variable parameters, the parser will has a more powerful capability of expressiveness than Chomsky grammars and peg grammar used in traditional compiler and parser. (anyone who is interested in this can read some discussion of compiler theory about 0-4 type of grammar, [such as this link ](http://ccl. pku.edu.cn/doubtfire/Syntax/Introduction/Chomsky/Chomsky_Hierarchy/Chapter% 2024% 20The% 20Chomsky% 20Hierarchy.htm)), and at the meanwhile the minimal time complexity could be keeped.
+When the rule of parser can have logic variable parameters, the parser will has a more powerful capability of expressiveness than Chomsky grammars and peg grammar used in traditional compiler and parser. (anyone who is interested in this can read some discussion of compiler theory about 0-4 type of grammar, [like this link](http://ccl.pku.edu.cn/doubtfire/Syntax/Introduction/Chomsky/Chomsky_Hierarchy/Chapter%2024%20The%20Chomsky%20Hierarchy.htm)), and at the meanwhile the minimal time complexity could be keeped.

 ### Python implementation
-The project has an older version of python implementaion.
+The project has an old python implementaion.
 Because I have no more spare time, api in python implementation is the original one, not updated as the same as with coffee/js version.

 ### For additional information about Peasy

 **Further documentation**: http://chaosim.github.io/peasy/ have more documentation about peasy.
-A Chinese version(中文版）of  this readme.md is provided.
-Some other documentation maybe outdated.
+A [Chinese version(中文文档)](http://chaosim.github.io/peasy/doc/readme[cn].htm) of  this readme.md is provided.

 **Project site**: github <https://github.com/chaosim/peasy>.